 Windows XP and Samba "is not accessible.
 You might not have permission to use this network resource."

-my Ubuntu Samba server from Windows XP clients experiencing intermittent success and at times receiving the message "is not accessible.
+I've recently been struggling to access my Ubuntu Samba server from Windows XP clients experiencing intermittent success and at times receiving the message "is not accessible.
 You might not have permission to use this network resource."
 Reading through the Samba documentation it appears that the Encrypt Passwords parameter must be set when using Windows clients, read on for the solution...